Gender pay gap in the United States tech industry: Google

-In 2017, a spreadsheet was distributed amongst Google employees that details the discrepancy in pay between male and female employees.
-The spreadsheet details that the salary and bonuses paid out at all levels of the organization favor men.
+In 2017, a spreadsheet was distributed amongst Google employees that detailed the discrepancy in pay between male and female employees.
 Tech companies have continued to garner more importance and sway in the economy of the United States, but despite 'open cultures' there is a growing fear that "Silicon Valley has established itself as the boys' club of the west, just like how Wall Street has established itself as the boys' club of the East."
-The spreadsheet that circulated around Google is incomplete because it only evaluates the salaries and bonuses of 1200 employees.
-The reported pay gap led to a lawsuit filed against Google claiming that women who work as engineers, managers, sales, and early childhood education positions are systematically paid less at the company.
+The reported pay gap led to a lawsuit filed against Google claiming that women who work as engineers, managers, sales, and early childhood education positions are systematically paid less than men at the company.
 Google has been proactive in responding to the critiques and conducted a comprehensive audit of their organization to attempt to rectify the pay gap in the company.
 Their internal research concluded that 228 employees were underpaid and raised their compensation, which resulted in a $270,000 cost for Google.

 Skepticism

-There are those that believe the gender wage gap is a myth, or is a result of factors that are not discriminatory.
 Skeptics of the wage gap claim that statistics are manipulated to present the data in a way that benefits the argument of a gender wage gap.
-Skeptics further assert that the gap is a result of women’s choice to not pursue jobs that pay the same rate as their male counterparts, which skews the data to create a bigger gap than actually exists.
+Skeptics further assert that the gap is a result of women's choice to not pursue jobs that pay the same rate as their male counterparts, which skews the data to create a bigger gap than actually exists.
 The gap is rationalized by highlighting that men choose more dangerous jobs or higher paying fields that allow for them to advance their earning potential.
-Research that disputes the existence of a gender pay gap also relies on the highlighting voluntary choices to show that women are earning less as a function of their lack of exploring jobs that will see them make the same as their male counterparts.
+Research that disputes the existence of a gender pay gap highlights the choices women might make to pursue lower-paying jobs than their male counterparts.
 Skeptics also feel it is not the job of employers to create representative hiring pools.
 Skeptics acknowledge that cities such as Los Angeles report that in tech interview candidate pools women are underrepresented by 29%, but believe that women may self select themselves out of certain jobs.
 The lack of representation inhibits women from earning the same salaries within organizations because they are not hired at the same rate, and when they are hired are less likely to negotiate salary.
+Studies performed in 2023 counter this last point, finding that "the widespread narrative that women don't ask is outdated".